gabrieldhofer/MMU/README.md

 ### Memory Management Unit (MMU)
-#### Operating Systems Final Exam
-#### Author: Gabriel Hofer
+Author: Gabriel Hofer
-#### Date: May 2, 2021
+Date: May 2, 2021

 ### The Purpose of Virtual Memory

-Why should operating systems have virtual memory?
+Operating System support virtual memory for the following reasons:
-* Provide a separate, isolated memory space for applications that isn't shared with other applications.
+* Applications can have their own separate or isolated chunk of memory that can't be accessed by other applications. applications.
-* Isolated memory can help increase security
+* Memory isolation increases security
-* Creating arbitrarily large memory addresses that may or may not exist in actual memory
+* It is possible to create arbitrarily large memory addresses that may or may not exist in actual memory

 ### What is Segmentation and Paging?
 In order for different processes to have their own memory, memory needs to be partitioned or divided into smaller pieces.
 This is called **segmentation**.
 The range of virtual addresses is partitioned/divided into smaller chunks called **pages**.
 Physical memory is divided into smaller pieces called **frames**.
 Moverover, an address in virtual memory belongs to a unique **page**, and this address also has an offset in that page that tells us where the address is relative to the beginning of the page.

 ### What is a page table?
 Essentially, a page table is used to map virtual addresses to physical addresses.

 ### MIT OpenCourseWare slides